Goal: Goal setting

-A positive relationship between goals and performance depends on several factors.
-First, the goal must be considered important and the individual must be committed.
-Participative goal setting can help increase performance, but participation itself does not directly improve performance.
-Self-efficacy also enhances goal commitment.
-For goals to be effective, people need feedback that details their progress in relation to their goal.
-This feedback needs to be positive, immediate, graphic, and specific.
-Providing feedback leads to set references points and "comparisons to the standard inform their behavioral responses" (Stajkovic A.D. and Sergent, K, Cognitive Automation and Organizational Psychology).

 Some coaches recommend establishing specific, measurable, achievable, relevant, and time-bounded (SMART) objectives, but not all researchers agree that these SMART criteria are necessary.
 The SMART framework does not include goal difficulty as a criterion; in the goal-setting theory of Locke and Latham, it is recommended to choose goals within the 90th percentile of difficulty, based on the average prior performance of those that have performed the task.

 Goals can be long-term, intermediate, or short-term.
 The primary difference is the time required to achieve them.
 Short-term goals are expect to be finished in a relatively short period of time, long-term goals in a long period of time, and intermediate in a medium period of time.

 Mindset theory of action phases

 Before an individual can set out to achieve a goal, they must first decide on what their desired end-state will be.
 Peter Gollwitzer's mindset theory of action phases proposes that there are two phases in which an individual must go through if they wish to achieve a goal.
 For the first phase, the individual will mentally select their goal by specifying the criteria and deciding on which goal they will set based on their commitment to seeing it through.
 The second phase is the planning phase, in which the individual will decide which set of behaviors are at their disposal and will allow them to best reach their desired end-state or goal.